LuminateOne/laravel-revision-tracking/README.md

     }

     /*
-     * Get all revisions for a specific
+     * Get all revisions for a specific model
      */
     public function allRevisions($id) {
         //Query the model